-Dina Ayoub is an Egyptian American Artist, Writer, and Tech Entrepreneur who lives in Seattle, Washington with her husband Owais.
-With an undergrad in Computer Science and a masters in business, Dina spent over 10 years in the tech industry before she decided to pursue her passion for the arts and creativity full time.
+Dina Ayoub is an Egyptian American Artist, Writer, and Tech Entrepreneur who lives in Seattle, Washington.
+With a Bachelor of Science degree in Computer Science and a Masters in Business Administration (MBA), Dina spent over 10 years in the tech industry before she decided to pursue her passion for the arts and creativity full time.
 She wrote a fantasy novel that is in the process of being published, created an injection tracking app to help individuals with diabetes, MS, RA... etc, and is now working as an artist full time; selling her art online and in person at art shows and festivals.

 Word from the artist

 To me, what makes "Art" is all about feeling.
 Art makes me feel calm, inspired, and happy, whether I'm viewing it or making it.
 Painting and making jewelry have been hobbies of mine for years, but after leaving my role as a Product Manager in the bustle of the tech world, I've come to realize what it is that I enjoy the most across the board: Creating - be that creating art, working on my fantasy novels, or software to help people.
 That's the beauty of having such a diverse set of skills, I get to create in so many different ways, and that is what I find most fulfilling.